idilkara/cs436-project/tests/README.md

 ## Test Results

-The detailed test results are available in the respective configuration folders within the `tests/` directory.
+The detailed test results are available in the respective configuration folders within this tests directory.
 Each folder contains HTML reports, screenshots, and metrics captured during the testing process.

 These results provide insights into:
 - Response times under different load conditions